LoopKit/loopdocs/docs/gh-actions/gh-overview.md

 ### Cons

 * There are no instructions for applying customizations
-* Stick with Mac / Xcode build (for now) if you want to customize
+* Stick with Mac-Xcode build (for now) if you want to customize
 * Hint - when customization instructions are provided - you will be making more forks for every submodule you customize and you will be responsible for keeping those forks up to date

 ## Requirements